 Apple decided to advance its Internet privacy focus by adding some additional features to its premium cloud service – iCloud Plus.

-The features included are Private Relay – similar in many ways to a VPN, Hide My Email – burner email feature that allows you to create single-use junk email addresses, and unlimited video storage for HomeKit-enabled home security cameras.
+The features included are Private Relay – similar in many ways to a VPN, and Hide My Email – a burner email feature that allows you to create single-use junk email addresses and unlimited video storage for HomeKit-enabled home security cameras.

 Browse the web from multiple devices with industry-standard security protocols.

 70% of our readers choose ExpressVPN